 Note: On using callback function: mesolve transforms all qutip.qobj objects to sparse matrices before handing the problem to the integrator function.
 In order for your callback function to work correctly, pass all qutip.qobj objects that are used in constructing the Hamiltonian via args. mesolve will check for qutip.qobj in args and handle the conversion to sparse matrices.
 All other qutip.qobj objects that are not passed via args will be passed on to the integrator in scipy which will raise an NotImplemented exception.

-'''

-Parameters H: qutip.Qobj

-system Hamiltonian, or a callback function for time-dependent Hamiltonians.
+System Hamiltonian, or a callback function for time-dependent Hamiltonians, or alternatively a system Liouvillian.

-rho0: qutip.Qobj initial density matrix or state vector (ket).
+initial density matrix or state vector (ket).